 “a massive orgy of sugar cubes”…When my artwork gets denigrated like this, I almost always laugh.
-My skin isn’t extra-thick, but after the Wikipedia Art project, where I got called a “troll” by Jimmy Wales (in the days before ‘trolling’ was common parlance), I always find humor in the insult.
-In this case it, is …
+My skin isn’t extra-thick, but after the Wikipedia Art project, where I got called a “troll” by Jimmy Wales (in the days before ‘trolling’ was common parlance), I always find humor in the insult. … Read more

 Selected Press List